In other words, 52 things in a year. Sound familiar? Probably because I did the same thing to kick off the new year in 2015.

 - Host a brunch.

 - Visit five new cities.
-(Charleston – not technically my first visit, but my previous stop was only for a few hours and I can barely remember it because I was little; Cancún, Nashville coming soon!)
+(Charleston – not technically my first visit, but my previous stops have only been for a few hours and I can barely remember them because I was little; Cancún, Nashville – again, not technically my first visit, but definitely the first one to count)

 - Cook one new recipe each month.
 (This goal was revised during my mid-year review.)